m00npants/onlineshop/src/main/java/readme.md

     - Uses loops and a menu with options to view products, create orders, and view order history
     - clenaner and more modular design
     - easier to read , maintain and expand.
+    - you can now remove products from orders